UniversalDependencies/docs/_sv-dep/reparandum.md

 shortdef: 'overridden disfluency'
 ---

-`reparandum` is used to indicate disfluencies overridden in a speech repair.
+The `reparandum` relation is used to indicate disfluencies overridden in a speech repair.
 The disfluency is the dependent of the repair.
 There are currently no attested uses of this relation in the Swedish treebank.